Smejia25/AddiTest/README.md

 This is where the reusable components live.

 **models**
 This is where the app model live.
-Each model has a directory which will contain the `mobx-state-tree` model file, test file.
+Each model has a directory which will contain the `mobx-state-tree` model file, test file, each file has the model definitions and actions.

 **screens**
 This is where the main views are.
 A screen is a component which will take up the entire screen and be part of the navigation stack.